-Here we’ll inform you what else you could find at our festival.
+Here we’ll inform you what else you could find in 2018 at our festival.
+In 2019 it will be nearly the same.

 The Theaterlabor Bielefeld pulled out all the stops of theatre in a public space: Animation, Agitprp, Happening, invisible theatre and participatory action meet a politically active audience.
 Because if there is one Festival that can says it rocks against right extremism, it’s this one.
 Our Theaterlabor adheres to this political atmosphere and stages a great act of politics.
 Because the German general elections are around the corner, a political party will be founded at the festival; members will be recruited, party assemblies will be held and candidates will be nominated.
 Election coaches and personal election consultants will help with the decision-making process in the polling booth right at the festival.
 It will be a slightly absurd election campaign and quick surveys will display the general atmosphere and prognosis.
 Of course there will be a debate about the content and ideologies of the party and all guests are invited to participate.
 What has to be done socially, economically and ecologically to achieve a human society.
 Will our party program be any different?
 Do we really have a choice?
 The Theaterlabor offers answers but will also make you scratch your heads with their partly bizarre, partly hidden and partly grotesque staging.
 Another question is: What is real and what is theatre?
 What is true and what is fake (news)?
 True will be the election results that we will publish and real will be the “speaker’s corner” in which speakers are allowed to state their opinion – uncensored and unlimited.
 Real are also the nationalist-minded people of Jamel, who live behind the demarcation line installed by the police (careful, these are not actors; please don’t play with them).